 - Keep strong social connections.
 Family and friends give their time when difficult times occur, and often simply sharing your thoughts and feelings with them helps reduce the stress you are facing.

 - Laugh daily.
 As a senior who encounters stress, perhaps the easiest and cheapest way to handle stress is by laughing daily.
 A good laugh with your friends and family makes the life of your senior loved ones enjoyable.
 It is an excellent way to lessen stress and spread good vibes.
-As a cliche, laughter is the best medicine.
+As a cliché, laughter is the best medicine.

 - Encourage regular medical checkups.
 If you are concerned about your parents losing weight, mood swings, memory loss, or other indications, support them by scheduling an appointment with the doctor.
 You can accompany your parents to the doctor so they can feel safe and protected.
 Or, if you cannot, ask someone like an in-home caregiver to be with your parents.
+Making sure that progress nursing notes are kept accurate and up to date will also help.
+Nursing progress notes are legal records of the medical care a patient receives, along with details of the patient’s welfare and recovery.

 - Contact the doctor for guidance.
 If your aging parents refuse your worries, think of reaching the doctor directly.
 Your insights can help the doctor know what to look for during expected visits.
 Always be reminded that the doctor may require you to confirm whether he or she has permission to speak with you, which might involve a signed form or a waiver from your parents.